 -If the issue isn’t resolved quickly, be sure to email so that you have documentation of exactly what’s going wrong.

--Twitter is a great way to get a response from a company, either publicly or over DM.
+-Twitter or Facebook Messenger is a great way to get a response from a company, either publicly or over DM.

 -Try your credit card for support, especially if it’s a premium travel card like the Chase Sapphire Reserve, Ink Business Preferred, or United Mileage Plus Explorer.
-Those cards include travel insurance benefits, so use them!
+Those cards include travel insurance benefits, so use them if you can.